GitbyteMaster/PRIME-Lang/README.md

 var val = ("Hello World!");
 system.display(>val);
 ```

+PRIMECore, a `.prime` file editor and cleaner is coming soon.

 If you wish to learn how to use PRIME, enter the [PRIME Documentation (Wiki).](https://github.com/GitbyteMaster/PRIME-Lang/wiki)

 Download PRIME [here.](https://github.com/GitbyteMaster/PRIME-Lang/raw/main/PRIME.zip)